LTLA/chipseqDBResults/h3k9ac.knit.md

 Strand bimodality is often observed in ChIP-seq experiments involving narrow binding events like H3K9ac marking.
 This refers to the presence of distinct subpeaks on each strand and is quantified with cross-correlation plots [@kharchenko2008design].
 A strong peak in the cross-correlations should be observed if immunoprecipitation was successful.
-The delay distance at the peak corresponds to the distance between forward-/reverse-strand subpeaks.
+The delay distance at the peak corresponds to the distance between forward- and reverse-strand subpeaks.
 This is identified from Figure \@ref(fig:ccfplot) and is used as the average fragment length for this analysis.